 Mount Sunapee has a network of Mountain Biking trails that appeal to families with an emphasis on intermediate trails from the summit of the South Peak area.
-A pump track is also available and is popular for younger children.
+A pump track and skills park are also available and popular for younger children.